chinapedia/wikipedia.abstract.en/Page/Microsoft_Word.md

 The Mac was introduced January 24, 1984 and Microsoft introduced Word 1.0 for Mac a year later, January 18, 1985.
 The DOS, Mac, and Windows versions are quite different from each other.
 Only the Mac version was WYSIWYG and used a Graphical User Interface, far ahead of the other platforms.
 Each platform restarted their version numbering at "1.0" (https://winworldpc.com/product/microsoft-word/1x-mac).
 There was no version 2 on the Mac, but version 3 came out January 31, 1987 as described above.
 Word 4.0 came out November 6, 1990, and added automatic linking with Excel, the ability to flow text around graphics and a WYSIWYG page view editing mode.

 Word 5.1 for Mac, released in 1992 ran on the original 68000 CPU, and was the last to be specifically designed as a Macintosh application.
 The later Word 6 was a Windows port and poorly received.
 Word 5.1 continued to run well till the very last Classic MacOS.
-Many people continue to run Word 5.1 to this day under an emulated Mac classic system for some of its excellent features like document generation and renumbering or to access their old files.Microsoft_Word_for_Mac_2011.png In 1997, Microsoft formed the Macintosh Business Unit as an independent group within Microsoft focused on writing software for Mac OS.
+Many people continue to run Word 5.1 to this day under an emulated Mac classic system for some of its excellent features like document generation and renumbering or to access their old files.
+In 1997, Microsoft formed the Macintosh Business Unit as an independent group within Microsoft focused on writing software for Mac OS.
 Its first version of Word, Word 98, was released with Office 98 Macintosh Edition.
 Document compatibility reached parity with Word 97,[42] and it included features from Word 97 for Windows, including spell and grammar checking with squiggles.[43]
 Users could choose the menus and keyboard shortcuts to be similar to either Word 97 for Windows or Word 5 for Mac OS.

 Word 2001, released in 2000, added a few new features, including the Office Clipboard, which allowed users to copy and paste multiple items.[44]
 It was the last version to run on classic Mac OS and, on Mac OS X, it could only run within the Classic Environment.
 Word X, released in 2001, was the first version to run natively on, and required, Mac OS X,[45] and introduced non-contiguous text selection.[46]